tESS RENÉ

 We get into trouble when our Paradigm is based on the standards, fears, motivations & goals of someone else.
 The beliefs that influence someone else’s paradigm are distinct from the ones that influence you thus you cannot adopt somebody’s paradigm because it looks good or works for them.

 Equally, the beliefs of a North American society do not always work for the individual.
-For example, we are told if we go to school, get good grades, get a degree & work hard, we’ll attain the goals we want.
+For example, people tell us that if we go to school, get good grades, earn a degree, and work hard, we’ll achieve our goals.
 But that is neither necessarily true nor does it fit each personality type.
 Not everyone thrives by living according to our cultural traditions.

 As paradigms apply to decision-making: it is great to ask people their opinions; however when you aren’t sure what to do, count yourself in.
 Start listening to your preferences & Write Your Paradigm.